aklivity/zilla-docs/src/concepts/kafka-proxies/grpc-proxy.md

 Zilla can be the gRPC server, routing a service method's request and response messages to and from Kafka topics, or Zilla can fanout messages from a Kafka topic to multiple gRPC clients.
 Additionally, Zilla can sit on the critical path between a gRPC client and server.
 They can communicate as if they are talking directly to each other, while Zilla actually proxies the messages through Kafka.

-## Correlated Request-Response

-Zilla manages the synchronous request and response messages of a gRPC service on the event stream.
-Each message is correlated to each other with a `zilla:correlation-id` header, providing an identifier for both Zilla and Kafka workflows to act on.
-Correlated messages can be on the same or different Kafka topics.

 ## RPC Service Definitions

 Zilla supports all four [gRPC service method definitions](https://grpc.io/docs/what-is-grpc/core-concepts/#service-definition).
-The request messages are routed to a Kafka topic.
-The return message(s) can be delivered to the same or a different topic.
+The request and return message(s) are managed through two different Kafka topics respectively.
+These are defined through [dynamic method routing](../../concepts/config-intro.md#routes).

 Zilla can also handle the stream upgrade when a client sends a single request, but the service expects a stream.
+Zilla does this by treating all gRPC request and response messages as stream of messages on Kafka topics with at least one data message and a null end-of-stream message representing the end of the request or response streams.

 - **Simple/Unary RPC** - A single message is sent and will wait for the correlated response message and return it back to the caller.
+The request and response topics both have one message with the method payloads and one end-of-stream message.

   ```protobuf:no-line-numbers
   rpc SayHello(HelloRequest) returns (HelloResponse);
   ```

 - **Server-side streaming RPC** - A single message is sent with a returned stream back to the caller.
 The correlated messages produced on the reply-to topic will be sent for the client to read until there are no more messages, and the stream will close.
+The request topic has one message with the method payloads and one end-of-stream message.
+The response topic has one or many messages with the method payloads and one end-of-stream message.

   ```protobuf:no-line-numbers
   rpc LotsOfReplies(HelloRequest) returns (stream HelloResponse);
   ```

 - **Client-side streaming RPC** - The client sends a stream, producing all the messages on a topic.
 When the client finishes writing to the stream, it will wait for the correlated response message and return it back to the caller.
+The request topic has one or many messages with the method payloads and one end-of-stream message.
+The response topic has one message with the method payloads and one end-of-stream message.

   ```protobuf:no-line-numbers
   rpc LotsOfGreetings(stream HelloRequest) returns (HelloResponse);
   ```

 - **Bidirectional streaming RPC** - Both the client and server use a read-write stream to produce and consume correlated messages.
+The request and response topics both have one or many message with the method payloads and one end-of-stream message.

   ```protobuf:no-line-numbers
   rpc BidiHello(stream HelloRequest) returns (stream HelloResponse);
   ```

+## Correlated Request-Response

+Zilla manages the synchronous request and response messages of a gRPC service.
+Request and responses messages are correlated by a `zilla:correlation-id` header, providing an identifier for both Zilla and Kafka workflows to act on.

 ## gRPC Metadata